 Prior to joining Strathclyde, I was Professor of Human Development at Brunel University London and served as Subject Leader (Head of Department) for Sport Sciences and subsequently served as Head of the School of Sport and Education.
 I have also held chairs in applied psychology (York St John University) and Community Psychology (Queen Margaret University Edinburgh where I was also Head of Psychology).
-Since 2010 I have been visiting professor of Anglia Ruskin University (Faculty of Health, Education, Medicine and Social Care).
-In 2019 I was appointed Visiting Professor in the School of Social Sciences and Humanities at the University of Suffolk.
+From 2010 until 2021 I was a visiting professor at Anglia Ruskin University (Faculty of Health, Education, Medicine and Social Care), and from 2019 until 2022 I was also a visiting professor in the School of Social Sciences and Humanities at the University of Suffolk.

 I have served on two federal expert panels convened by the U.S. Centers for Disease Control and Prevention (CDC):